miranda-zhang/cloud-computing-schema/example/cloudharmony/README.md

 1. [google](google/)
 2. [azure](azure/)

+## PC used for the measurements
+IP: 150.203.213.249

+Latitude: -35.271475

+Longitude: 149.121434

+Hanna Neumann Building #145, Science Road, Canberra ACT 2601

+The above information can be captured with this [device.ttl](../sparql-generate/result/device.ttl)

 # Uplink
 I have [problem with API uplink option](https://github.com/cloudharmony/network/issues/1), Javascript tag also failed to get results.